LukeGrahamLandry/CosmetologyLib/README.md

 - geckolib animations as emotes
 - sounds synced with animations
 - replacing the player completely with different models
-  - builds directly on doing it for emotes
   - good for doing brain-dead "Minecraft But..." mods quickly
 - download resource packs from a url
   - load cosmetic definitions from json